I'm a blind developer, so I build websites with a screen reader. If something doesn't work, I'm the first to know.

 Services and pricing

-I don't love putting prices on a page, but it's more honest than making you ask.
+I don't love putting prices on a page.

 Site rebuild and remediation